evoisec/sensor-data-analytics/README.md

 the next 2 data points will be indexed with 2 (as having occurred during second 2) and so on and so forth

+finally, each data point will have a sequence number (#) attribute

 |#| Timeseries Data Point Value | Internal Index |
 |--| -- | ------------- |
 |1| 12 | 1  |